 1. The Egg Stage –

-Based on the kind of species of worm, female fluke measuring up to 25 mm in length releases approximately 3,500 eggs daily into the bloodstream.
-These eggs migrate to the intestine or bladder and are released into the environment through feces or urine.
+Based on the species of worm, female fluke measuring up to 25 mm in length releases approximately 3,500 eggs daily into the bloodstream.
+These eggs migrate to the intestine or bladder and are released into the environment through faeces or urine.

 2. The Larval Stages –

 - Miracidium: When the eggs are in water and under favourable conditions, they hatch and release miracidium larvae.
-Miracidium larva are ciliated larvae that swim to the intermediate host, in this case snails.
+Miracidium larva is the ciliated larva that swims to the intermediate host, in this case, snails.

 - Cercariae: After further development, the larvae transform into a fork-tailed larva called cercaria.
 The cercariae larvae emerge from the snails into water.
 When these larvae get in contact with a mammal, they drop their tail and penetrate the skin tissues where they feed on blood.
 Once the cercaria larva drops its tail, they become schistosomula.